Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 Slide 19

-the main action falls on 1842, dedicated to the fate of the Russian nobility, gradually descending from the historical stage.
+The main action takes place in 1842 and is dedicated to the fate of the Russian nobility, which is gradually disappearing from the historical scene.

 Slide 20